renweilong7/trae-agent/README.md

 - 🌊 **Lakeview**: Provides short and concise summarisation for agent steps
 - 🤖 **Multi-LLM Support**: Works with OpenAI, Anthropic, Doubao, Azure, OpenRouter, Ollama and Google Gemini APIs
 - 🛠️ **Rich Tool Ecosystem**: File editing, bash execution, sequential thinking, and more
+- 🔌 **MCP Support**: Seamless integration with the Modular Context Protocol (MCP) for secure and standardized access to external context
 - 🎯 **Interactive Mode**: Conversational interface for iterative development
 - 📊 **Trajectory Recording**: Detailed logging of all agent actions for debugging and analysis
 - ⚙️ **Flexible Configuration**: YAML-based configuration with environment variable support